VariantSync/Vatras/README.md

 > Note to the OOPSLA Artifact Reviewers:
 > During formalization, we noticed that the proof of VariantList ≽ FST is easier than Sound(FST) and 2CC ≽ FST.
-> Hence, we proof VariantList ≽ FST, conclude 2CC ≽ FST using transitivity and follow Sound(FST) from 2CC ≽ FST.
+> Hence, we prove VariantList ≽ FST, conclude 2CC ≽ FST using transitivity and follow Sound(FST) from 2CC ≽ FST.
 > We intend to adapt the proof in the paper to the formalized proof.

 #### Frameworks and Dependencies